lSODAMl/2016_SE_O_TEAM/README.md

 ### Exception issue
 * Help message: -help
->If user enter '-help' in command line, he/she can see help message
+>If user enters '-help' in command line, user can see help message

 * Normalization
->If user enter '\ / : ? < > |' in md file or html file name, program reject command.
+>If user enters '\ / : ? < > |' in md file or html file name, program reject command.

 * Check md file exist
 >Program check md file is/are exist.
 So adjust dir in CLI.java -> CheckInputFile(method)-> directory(attribute) or check md file is existed